ishwor41/Practice_Website/README.md

-# Practice_Website
+# Tour_Website
-A basic website to practice html, CSS and JAVASCRIPT
+A tour website built using HTML,CSS AND JAVASCRIPT